jj113/funest/README.md

-# funest
+# funest (please note that this version is updated from the R package version)
 functional ensemble survival tree

 sample training and validation datasets: long_test.rda ; long_train.rda ; surv_test.rda ; surv_train.rda

-training a funtional ensemble survival tree: fit_fun.R
+fit_fun.R: training a funtional ensemble survival tree

-a possible assertion for fit_fun.R that can be used to tune the tree parameters: fit_tune.R
+fit_tune.R: a possible assertion for fit_fun.R that can be used to tune the tree parameters

-to conduct dynamic predictions for a pre-trained model: fit_pred.R
+fit_pred.R: to conduct dynamic predictions for a pre-trained model

+utilities.R: supplemental functions embedded in main functions

-an example: example.R
+example.R: an example